Towards Foundations of Categorical Cybernetics

 Prereqs: π Hedges 2018 (open games, selection functions).
 5 min.

-Goals are predicates on optics.
-An agent is a parametrised optic (forward pass + backward pass) with a selection relation that says which actions are "good enough."
+Goals are selection relations β predicates on (choice, context) pairs.
+An agent is a parametrised optic (forward pass + backward pass) with a selection relation Ξ΅(x, k) that says which choices x are acceptable given a context k : X β R mapping alternatives to outcomes.
 Composing agents = composing optics = wiring forward and backward channels.

 Optics β forward and backward